ShayanShahrabi/ShayanShahrabi/README.md

 Hi!
-I’m Shayan, a BSc student in Computer Science at Shahid Beheshti University (SBU).<br>
+I’m Shayan, a BSc student in Computer Science at Shahid Beheshti University (SBU).

-My interests lie in natural language processing and large language models (e.g., how language models generate and reason over text, how embedding spaces might represent meaning, and how models behave in few-shot and in-context learning scenarios) and
-I find myself enjoying the process of learning and researching these topics.<br><br>
+My interests lie in machine learning and deep learning, with a subtle focus on natural language processing and large language models.
+I enjoy exploring different areas within AI and find the process of learning and researching especially fulfilling.

 You can find more about me and my work on my [personal website](https://shayanshahrabi.github.io).